tim-kelso/aRt/README.md

-# aRt - a place for where I experiment with R-generated art
+# aRt - a place where I experiment with R-generated art